smuktevi/smuktevi.github.io/docs/about.md

 <h1 style="text-align: center;">Venkata Sai V. Muktevi (Vishu)</h1>

 <div class="resume-button">
-  <a href="./../artifacts/Venkata-Sai-Muktevi-Resume-Oct-2023.pdf" target="_blank">View Resume</a>
+  <a href="./../artifacts/Venkata-Sai-Muktevi-Resume-December-2024.pdf" target="_blank">View Resume</a>
 </div>

 ## Professional

 ### I currently

 work as a data scientist on the Microsoft Edge browser processing and analyzing data coming in from millions of users from all over the world.
 I have become increasingly involved with ways to understand our users better in order to provide them with the right features and tools they need to browse the web.
 I also ensure that the product telemetry we work with is processed in the right way to extract the best quality information we can from it to understand our users, all while respecting their privacy.

-More specifically, I'm part of efforts in building models and deploying them on the client to understand user needs and behavior for user segmentation.
-I'm also a part of uncovering heterogeneity effects and causality in our controlled experiments across varying user segments that arise because of multiple conditions due to our versatile product with hundreds of millions of users all over the world.
-I also help design and reiterate on features and additions to our product through experimentation efforts across internal organizations.

-My title says data scientist, but I understand that it can mean different things in different instances.
-I deal with product Key Performance Indicator (KPI) metrics and telemetry data.
-My projects focus on retention, acquisition, experimentation and attribution.
+My projects focus on user retention, acquisition, experimentation, churn and segmentation.

 ### Before Microsoft